Obituary of Gayle Marie Warmoth

 All of Gayle’s children, grandchildren and with the exception of one great grandchild, Capri Warmoth, survive her.

 Funeral arrangements are with the Curnow Funeral Home in Sumner, Washington.
 There will be a private viewing for family on Monday, October 7th, from 5:00pm to 8:00pm and a memorial service on October 8th at 12:00pm noon at the South Hill Stake Center of The Church of Jesus Christ of Latter-day Saints at 13420 94th Avenue East, Puyallup, Washington.
-Burial will be in the Woodbine Cemetery in Puyallup.To send flowers to the family of Gayle Warmoth, please visit Tribute Store
+Burial will be in the Woodbine Cemetery in Puyallup.To send flowers to the family or plant a tree in memory of Gayle Warmoth, please visit Tribute Store